Retro Design Revival: Windows 95 Font

 Retro Design In Windows 95

-Windows NT’s original MS Sans Serif typeface is also popular as Windows 95 Font or Microsoft Sans Serif.
+Windows NT’s original MS Sans Serif typeface is also popular as Windows 95-Font or Microsoft Sans Serif.
 This proportional raster font has gained immense popularity among designers for its legibility in small sizes and simplistic design.
-Pairing it with pixel-style graphics or vibrant colours can create an appealing retro-modern look for your designs.
+Pairing it with pixel-style graphics or vibrant colors can create an appealing retro-modern look for your designs.

 What Are The Best Serif Fonts For Typography?